okta/okta.github.io/_source/_reference/okta_expression_language/index.md

 Parameter          | Description                                             | Nullable
 ------------------ | ------------------------------------------------------- | --------
 whitelist | Valid Okta EL expression that evaluates to a string array of group ids | FALSE    |
-group_expression | Valid Okta EL expression that evaluates to string to use to evaluate the group.
+group_expression | Valid Okta EL expression that evaluates to a string to use to evaluate the group.
 This string must also be a valid Okta EL expression. | FALSE limit | Valid Okta EL expression that evaluates to an integer between 1 and 100, inclusive to indicate the maximum number of groups to return | FALSE

 All parameters must be valid Okta EL expressions that evaluate as described above.
 Okta EL expressions can be comprised of strings, integers, arrays, etc.

 The string produced by the `group_expression` parameter usually contains attributes and objects from the [Groups API](/docs/api/resources/groups.html), although it is not limited to those attributes and objects.
 Attributes and objects listed in the [Group Attributes](/docs/api/resources/groups.html#group-attributes) section of the Groups API can be any of the following: `id`, `status`, `name`, `description`, `objectClass`, and the `profile` object that contains the `groupType`, `samAccountName`, `objectSid`, `groupScope`, `windowsDomainQualifiedName`, `dn`, and `externalID` attributes for groups that come from apps such as Active Directory.

 The `whitelist` parameter must evaluate to a list of group ids that is returned from the [Groups API](http://developer.okta.com/docs/api/resources/groups.html).
+If the user is not member of a group in the whitelist, the group is ignored.

 **Parameter Examples**